stitchdata/docs/_connect-content/guides/api/replication-scheduling.md

     content: |
       Replication scheduling tells Stitch when and how often data extraction should occur.

+      **Note**: All replication scheduling methods (Replication Frequency, Anchor Scheduling, and Advanced Scheduling) define when data extractions begin.
+They do not control how long a replication job runs or when data is loaded into a destination.

       For a more in-depth look at replication scheduling, refer to the [Replication Scheduling overview]({{ link.replication.rep-scheduling | prepend: site.baseurl }}).

   - title: "Replication scheduling API properties"